2020 Republican National Convention: Planning and staging

-However, with the explosion of COVID-19 cases peaking at above 15,000 cases per day in mid-July, the possibility of the Jacksonville convention being canceled as well began to be discussed.
+With a COVID-19 case surge in Florida occurring by mid-July, the possibility of the Jacksonville convention being canceled as well began to be discussed.
 Several of the local health restrictions in Charlotte that had prompted the RNC to seek a different location—requirements for people to wear masks and practice social distancing—were later adopted by Jacksonville.
-Sen. Chuck Grassley, who was 86 years old, said he would skip the convention for the first time in 40 years due to the risk of COVID-19.
+Plans to hold the convention in Jacksonville were abandoned on July 23.